 15 Things You Didn't Know About Madeleine Albright

-Her impressive credentials include professor, ambassador, New York Times best-selling author and current chairperson of the National Democratic Institute for International Affairs as well as the chair of the Albright Stonebridge Group, a global strategy business.
-Famously known for saying, “There is a special place in hell for women who don’t help other women,” the perseverance she has demonstrated throughout her career is inspiring for anyone, man or woman.
-In honor of her 79th birthday, here are a few things you should know about Albright and her unconventional path to U.S. politics.
+Albright's impressive credentials included professor, ambassador, New York Times best-selling author, and chairperson of the National Democratic Institute for International Affairs as well as the chair of the Albright Stonebridge Group, a global strategy business.
+Famously known for saying, “There is a special place in hell for women who don’t help other women,” the perseverance she demonstrated throughout her career is inspiring for anyone, man or woman.
+Here are a few things you should know about Albright—who passed away on March 23, 2022, at the age of 84—and her unconventional path to U.S. politics.

 Marie Jana was born in Prague on May 15, 1937, to Anna Spieglová and Josef Korbel.
-But the name “Marie” didn’t stick for long; various family members called her Madla, Madlen, or Madlenka throughout her youth.
+But the name Marie didn’t stick for long; various family members called her Madla, Madlen, or Madlenka throughout her youth.
 When Albright began to study French, she decided she liked that language’s version of her nickname: Madeleine.
-Still, Albright never legally changed her name and is officially Marie Jana.
+Still, Albright never legally changed her name.

 While in England, Albright was selected to appear in a movie about the war’s refugee children, and was given a stuffed animal as payment for her starring role.

-Though her family was grateful to return to their home country after the war, they weren’t there for long.
+Though her family was grateful to return to Czechoslovakia (now the Czech Republic) after the war, they weren’t there for long.
 A series of ominous political moves found the Communist party taking over Czechoslovakia, forcing Albright’s family to once again flee for their safety.
-Albright, along with her mother and two siblings, arrived in the U.S. aboard the SS America on November 11, 1948.
+Albright, along with her mother and two siblings, arrived in the U.S. aboard the S.S.
+America on November 11, 1948.

 After her father arrived stateside, the family lived on Long Island while waiting to be granted political asylum.
 Once Josef secured a teaching position at the University of Denver and the family was settled in their new city, Albright began attending Kent Denver School and founded the school’s international relations club.
 (She wasn’t the only secretary of state who benefited from her father’s teachings on diplomacy and international affairs; years later, he taught Condoleezza Rice as a student.)

-Albright studied Political Science at Wellesley College, graduating with honors in 1959.
+Albright studied political science at Wellesley College, graduating with honors in 1959.
 In the years prior to graduation, she became a naturalized citizen (in 1957), and met her future husband, Joseph Medill Patterson Albright, during a summer internship at the Denver Post.
-In her 2009 book Read My Pins: Stories from a Diplomat’s Jewel Box, Albright says it was tradition for Wellesley women to get married on graduation day.
+In her 2009 book Read My Pins: Stories from a Diplomat’s Jewel Box, Albright said it was tradition for Wellesley women to get married on graduation day.
 Despite this, she waited three days after receiving her diploma to marry Joseph.

 Albright became more involved with politics when her family moved back to D.C. in 1968.
 From 1976 to 1978, she served as Senator Edmund S. Muskie’s chief legislative assistant.
-And in 1978, Zbigniew Brzezinski, one of her professors from Columbia and then National Security Advisor to President Jimmy Carter, chose Madeleine as Brzezinski’s liaison to Congress.
+And in 1978, Zbigniew Brzezinski, one of her professors from Columbia and then national security advisor to President Jimmy Carter, chose Albright as Brzezinski’s liaison to Congress.

 After her 22-year marriage ended in divorce in 1982, Albright joined Georgetown University’s School of Foreign Service as a research professor of International Affairs, where she taught undergraduate and graduate courses.
 She also served as director of the Women in Foreign Service program.

-On December 5, 1996, President Clinton nominated Albright to be the 64th Secretary of State.
+On December 5, 1996, President Clinton nominated Albright to be the 64th secretary of state.
 She was unanimously confirmed by the Senate and sworn in on January 23, 1997.
-Albright wrote of the experience that Clinton “… gave me the opportunity that no other individual, male or female, has had to serve full terms both as U.S. ambassador to the United Nations and as U.S. Secretary of State.”
+Albright wrote later that Clinton “gave me the opportunity that no other individual, male or female, has had to serve full terms both as U.S. ambassador to the United Nations and as U.S. secretary of state.”
 At the time of her appointment, Albright was the highest-ranking woman in the history of the U.S. government.

 Albright was raised Catholic after her parents converted in 1941, though she was unaware of any previous religious affiliations.
 (She later converted to Episcopalianism.)
 During her vetting process for secretary of state, she mentioned that she might have Jewish ancestors.
 During his research on a profile about Albright, Michael Dobbs, a Washington Post reporter, discovered that three of her grandparents died in Auschwitz and Terezin.
 Her family conducted further research and learned that 25 members of her family died in concentration camps.

-Albright is famously known for wearing pins that express her thoughts on the diplomatic proceedings she attends.
+Albright was famously known for wearing pins that expressed her thoughts on the diplomatic proceedings she attended.
 After she was compared to a serpent by the Iraqi media, Albright chose to wear a large snake pin for her next meeting on the country.
 The jewelry quickly became one of Albright’s trademarks.
-Though she is fond of all the pieces in her collection (she says her favorite is a heart made by her youngest daughter), one of them nearly betrayed her.
-On the day of her swearing-in ceremony for Secretary of State, her newly acquired eagle pin nearly fell off while she took her oath.
+Though she was fond of all the pieces in her collection (she said her favorite was a heart made by her youngest daughter), one of them almost betrayed her.
+On the day of her swearing-in ceremony for secretary of state, her newly acquired eagle pin nearly fell off while she took her oath.